|White, gold, cream, brown, black, silver, blue

 Male vs Female

 Male and female Papitese dogs are extremely similar and difficult to tell apart.
 Fully grown, they are nearly identical in size and appearance.
-Their personality is more individual-based than gender-based, and the only real difference we noticed was that the females liked to spend a little time alone and tend to have a private place.
-It would take some time to notice this behavior, though, it’s not something you will see right away.
+Their personality is more individual-based than sex-based, and the only real difference we noticed was that the females liked to spend a little time alone and tend to have a private place.
+It would take some time to notice this behavior, though it’s not something you will see right away.